China insurance official asked JPMorgan's Dimon for job 'favor': NYT

-(Reuters) - China’s top insurance regulator directly asked JPMorgan Chase & Co CEO Jamie Dimon to hire a family friend as a “favor,” The New York Times reported, citing a confidential email.
+(Reuters) - China’s top insurance regulator directly asked JPMorgan Chase & Co (JPM.N) CEO Jamie Dimon to hire a family friend as a “favor”, The New York Times reported, citing a confidential email.

 The latest media report comes even as Wall Street’s practice of hiring family and friends of China’s ruling elite continues to attract the attention of regulators.
 U.S. authorities have been looking into the hiring practices of several banks and hedge funds, focusing on those related to well-connected foreign officials with the intent of securing business.